20% off your first purchase with code: SHOP24

 • Teacher must have a higher level of control and strong classroom management

-• Harder for teacher to monitor off task behavior (especially a new teacher)
+• Harder for the teacher to monitor student behavior and social interactions

 • Often involves spending personal money to acquire different seating options

-As you can see, there are a lot of options when it comes to classroom seating plans and there really isn't one BEST arrangement.
+As you can see, there are a lot of options when it comes to your classroom seating plan and there really isn’t one BEST arrangement.
 Each setup has its own pros and cons.
 So how do you decide?